tmpr/tmpr.github.io/zola/content/blog/intervaltrees.md

 title = "Interval-trees in Uiua"
 +++

-As part of the course [Advanced Datastructures](https://www.fib.upc.edu/en/studies/masters/master-innovation-and-research-informatics/curriculum/syllabus/ADS-MIRI) at [UPC](https://www.fib.upc.edu/en) in Barcelona, we were asked to implement so-called [interval-trees](https://en.wikipedia.org/wiki/Interval_tree) to solve the line-stabbing problem.
+As part of the course [Advanced Data Structures](https://www.fib.upc.edu/en/studies/masters/master-innovation-and-research-informatics/curriculum/syllabus/ADS-MIRI) at [UPC](https://www.fib.upc.edu/en) in Barcelona, we were asked to implement so-called [interval-trees](https://en.wikipedia.org/wiki/Interval_tree) to solve the line-stabbing problem.
 I felt it would be interesting to see what it was like to implement a datastructure in [Uiua](https://www.uiua.org/).
 In this post, I will show and compare three Uiua implementations.

 ## The Problem